-Scale 1: Reading Literature and Informational Text: Key Ideas and Details

-K-6 Outcome: The student can identify, answer questions about, and use details from a story to understand main or central ideas and compare texts.

-Grade Essential Elements Addressed Benchmark Rules Kindergarten EE.RL.K.1 With guidance and support, identify details in familiar stories.
+Scale 1: Reading Literature and Informational Text: Key Ideas and Details K-6 Outcome: The student can identify, answer questions about, and use details from a story to understand main or central ideas and compare texts Kindergarten Essential Elements Addressed Kindergarten Benchmark Rules EE.RL.K.1 With guidance and support, identify details in familiar stories.
 EE.RI.K.1 With guidance and support, identify details in familiar text.
 EE.RI.K.3 With guidance and support, identify individuals, events, or details in a familiar informational text.
 Winter score of 4 or lower, initiate intensive supports.
-Spring Target - 5 First EE.RL.1.1 Identify details in familiar stories.
+Spring Target - 5 First Grade Essential Elements Addressed First Grade Benchmark Rules EE.RL.1.1 Identify details in familiar stories.
 EE.RI.1.1 Identify details in familiar text.
 EE.RI.1.3 Identify individuals, events, or details in a familiar informational text.
 Fall score of 3 or lower, initiate intensive supports.
 Winter score of 5 or lower, initiate intensive supports.
-Spring Target - 6 Second EE.RL.2.1 Answer who and where questions to demonstrate understanding of details in a familiar text.
+Spring Target - 6 Second Grade Essential Elements Addressed Second Grade Benchmark Rules EE.RL.2.1 Answer who and where questions to demonstrate understanding of details in a familiar text.
 EE.RI.2.1 Answer who and what questions to demonstrate understanding of details in a familiar text.
 EE.RI.2.3 Identify individuals, events, or details in an informational text.
 Fall score of 4 or lower, initiate intensive supports.
 Winter score of 6 or lower, initiate intensive supports.
-Spring Target - 7 Third EE.RL.3.1 Answer who and where questions to demonstrate understanding of details in a text.
+Spring Target - 7 Third Grade Essential Elements Addressed Third Grade Benchmark Rules EE.RL.3.1 Answer who and where questions to demonstrate understanding of details in a text.
 EE.RI.3.1 Answer who and what questions to demonstrate understanding of details in a text.
-EE.RI.3.3 Order two events from a text as "first" and "next."
+EE.RI.3.3 Order two events from a text as "first" and "next.".
 Fall score of 6 or lower, initiate intensive supports.
 Winter score of 9 or lower, initiate intensive supports.
 Spring Target - 10

-Emerging 1 2 3 4 5 6 7 8 9 10 skills in Level 1. words associated with objects used during familiar understands the names of objects used in a shared and events that W/GS names objects or pictures of objects used in shared reading of familiar texts.
+Emerging 1 2 3 4 5 6 7 8 9 10 Student is working toward skills in Level 1.
+W/GS understands words associated with objects used during familiar book sharing routines.
+W/GS understands the names of objects used in a shared reading of familiar texts.
+W/GS Identifies familiar people, objects, places and events that appear in familiar texts.
+W/GS names objects or pictures of objects used in shared reading of familiar texts.
 W/GS identifies details in familiar texts given guidance and support.
-Identifies detail in familiar texts. where and what about details in
+Identifies detail in familiar texts.
+Answers who, where and what questions about details in familiar texts.
+W/GS, answers who, where, and what questions about details in new texts.
+Answers who, where, and what questions about details in new texts.
+Orders events in new text as "first" and "next."